Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 What makes an antenna a VTx yagi?
 It simply needs to be a yagi antenna designed to transmit signals to or from a drone.
 In general, the VTx yagi is on the drone and relaying the signal back to the controller and video recording system.
-The VTx antenna is in the drone, sending back that high resolution image if you aren’t going to save the video to a local memory card.
+The VTx antenna is in the drone, sending back that high-resolution image if you aren’t going to save the video to a local memory card.

 In general, 5.8 GHz antennas were popular early on because they were so small and light.
 However, they tended to be connected to basic, analog equipment.
 This isn’t compatible with HD video, much less action cameras.

 However, the analog video is actually preferred if you’re sending video back for navigation.
 Digital video is usually compressed.
 It takes time to compress the data stream, and then time to un-compress it.
-Imagine driving your car in high speed traffic; you have no windows, just high resolution TV cameras and screens.
+Imagine driving your car in high-speed traffic; you have no windows, just high-resolution TV cameras and screens.
 No major problems yet.
-Now drive in traffic with a 1 second delay … good luck avoiding an accident.
-That's why they like to have an analog video signal back to the pilot and thus send analog video signals in real time back to the pilot.
+Now drive in traffic with a 1-second delay … good luck avoiding an accident.
+That's why they like to have an analog video signal back to the pilot and thus send analog video signals in real-time back to the pilot.

 You can increase the range of the drone by increasing the power through the antenna.
 A high power VTx system will also give it more reliable signals when flying solo.
-However, trying to extend range by pumping more power through it drains your battery and generates extra heat.
+However, trying to extend the range by pumping more power through it drains your battery and generates extra heat.
 This is another reason why many drone operators opted for yagi antennas that work on very narrow frequency ranges, minimizing interference and maximizing range while needing very little power.

 © 2018 Tamara Wilhite